SudattaMondal2401/SudattaMondal2401/README.md

 - 👋 Hi, I’m @SudattaMondal.
 - 👀 I’m currently a M.Sc IT graduate, who wishes to pursue a research career in ML.
-- 🌱 I’m a person who is driven by hard-work and success
+- 🌱 I’m a person who is driven by hard-work and success.
 - 💞️ I’m looking for internships and research projects in my field to further my experience!

 <!---